microsoft/botframework-cli/packages/orchestrator/README.md

   on a model and its example snapshot set.
 It also generates a detailed evaluation report with the following sections:

-  >  Intent/utterancce Statistics - intent and utterance statistics and distributions.
+  >  Intent/utterancce Statistics - label and utterance statistics and distributions.
-  >  Duplicates - tables of utterance with multiple intents and exact utterance/intent duplicates.
+  >  Duplicates - tables of utterance with multiple labels and exact utterance/label duplicates.
-  >  Ambiguous - ambiguous predictions that there are some other intent predictions whose
+  >  Ambiguous - ambiguous predictions that there are some other label predictions whose
-     scores are close to the correctly predicted intents.
+     scores are close to the correctly predicted labels.
 Ambiguity closeness is controlled by the "ambiguous" parameter, default to 0.2.
-I.e., if there is a prediction whose score is within 80% of the correctly predicted intent score, then the prediction itself is considered "ambiguous."
+I.e., if there is a prediction whose score is within 80% of the correctly predicted label score, then the prediction itself is considered "ambiguous."
-  >  Misclassified - utterance's intent labels were not scored the highest.
+  >  Misclassified - utterance's label labels were not scored the highest.
-  >  Low Confidence - utterance intent labels are scored the highest, but they are lower than a threshold.
+  >  Low Confidence - utterance label labels are scored the highest, but they are lower than a threshold.
-     This threshold can be configured through the "lowconfidencescorethreshold" parameter, the default is 0.5.
+     This threshold can be configured through the "lowConfidenceScoreThreshold" parameter, the default is 0.5.
   >  Metrics - test confisuon matrix metrics.
 Please reference the "assess" command description for details.

 EXAMPLE